 Before joining Nottingham Trent University, Monteith was at the University of Nottingham where she was Professor of American Studies and founding co-director of the Centre for Research in Race and Rights.
 From 2013-2016, she was founding Director of the Midlands3Cities-AHRC Doctoral Training Partnership (a consortium comprising of University of Nottingham, Nottingham Trent University, De Montfort University, University of Leicester, University of Birmingham, Birmingham City University and multiple creative industry partners).
 Prior to that she was Associate Dean of the University of Nottingham Graduate School with responsibility for the Faculty of Arts.

-Professor Monteith's interdisciplinary research focuses on literary activism, the American South, the US civil rights movement and massive resistance to civil rights in the 1950s and 1960s, African-American literature and Black British literary history, American literature and culture, including feature film, documentary cinema, journalism and civil rights media cultures.
-Her book SNCC’s Stories: Narrative Culture and the African American Freedom Struggle in the US South is forthcoming.
+Professor Monteith's interdisciplinary research focuses on literary activism, print culture, the American South, the US civil rights movement and massive resistance to civil rights in the 1950s and 1960s, African-American literature and Black British literary history, American literature and culture, feature film, documentary and art cinema, journalism and civil rights media cultures.
+Her book SNCC’s Stories: Narrative Culture and the African American Freedom Struggle in the US South is forthcoming with University of Georgia Press.
 Her current project is The Civil Rights Movement: A Literary History.

-She has supervised 34 PhD students to successful completion and is currently supervising students working on southern literary culture in the Reconstruction era-South; massive resistance to the US civil rights movement, practice-led PhDs on documentary cinema with a focus on women's activism in the East Midlands, on African Caribbean poetry as a creative response to Nottingham's black community heritage; social inclusion in theatre with Nottingham Playhouse.
+She has supervised 35 PhD students to successful completion and is currently supervising students working on massive resistance to the US civil rights movement, social justice in the context of traumatic experience of residential schools in First Nations women’s writing, practice-led creative-critical PhDs on filmmaking with a focus on women's activism in the East Midlands, on poetry as a creative response to Nottingham's African Caribbean community heritage; social inclusion in theatre with Nottingham Playhouse as a partner.
 Previous doctoral projects supervised include, for example: